premail/website/docs/01-overview/03-usage/04-design-structure.md

 Look in the `designs` subdirectory.
 This will hold each of the designs (structure and styling) for your emails.
-For instance, you might have a newsletter design, a welcome message design, and a special holiday design.
+For instance, you might have a newsletter design, a welcome message design, and a holiday design.

 The `_default` directory holds an example design.
 You can choose to use this design and modify it, or write your own.